 One of the questions that comes to mind is where do you want to give birth, and in what type of surroundings?
 While many countries encourage hospital birth, Luxembourg is open to alternatives, and there are a few unique and attractive options.
 Talk to your friends and fellow moms-to-be to see what plans they’ve made, but remember that in the end this is your own journey and decision to make.
 Regardless of the decision you will always have a midwife, and a paediatrician will schedule a check-up within 48-hours after delivery.
 Three general ideas that are talked about are home births, birth houses, and hospital births.

-While countries like The Netherlands have a high percentage of giving birth at home, home birth in Luxembourg is also possible.
-Birthing pools can be rented, and being in a natural non-clinical environment can feel simply better to some.
-The mother-to-be should communicate the idea with her gynaecologist or obstetrician as early as possible.
-On average, there are six or less home births in Luxembourg, however the roles of a Midwife completely overlap should you decide to have a birth at home, and visit Sages Femmes for more about midwives for home births.
+Mothers-to-be are advised to communicate their desire for a home birth to their gynecologist or obstetrician as early as possible.
+On average, there are six or less home births in Luxembourg, however the roles of a midwife completely overlap should you decide to have a birth at home, and visit Sages Femmes for more about midwives for home births.
 While home birth are not common, they are proven to be a consideration among many women who are having their second or third child.

 If home births are something of an interest, but the thought of being too distant from medical help is a concern, consider a birth house.
 Birth houses, birth hotels or birthing centres is a healthcare centre with delivery nurses, midwives and obstetricians to facilitate births in a natural home environment.
 Birthing tubs, queen-size beds, having family in the room, and the freedom to move around are encouraging aspects that hospital births usually do not have.
 For insurance, while the Caisse Nationale Sante (CNS) coverage still depends on the case, the European Health Assurance covers home births for those who work at European institutions.